dfelinto/blender-manual/modeling/curves/selecting.rst

 These commands will toggle the selection of the first or last control point(s) of the curve(s) in the object.
-This is useful to quickly find the start of a curve (e.g. when using it as path…).
+This is useful to quickly find the start of a curve (e.g. when using it as path...).

 Select Next/Previous